Karthikhvr/customers-docs/HA_DR_Architecture_Documentation_dt2.md

 **Within DC Site or DR Site:**
 - When PRIMARY fails, MongoDB replica set automatically initiates election
 - SECONDARY and Arbiter participate in voting
-- SECONDARY is promoted to PRIMARY automatically (15-35 seconds)
+- SECONDARY is promoted to PRIMARY automatically (20-35 minutes)
 - Application automatically reconnects to new PRIMARY
 - No manual intervention required